-Let’s Start With Some Hurricane Window StyleNow keep in mind that the form of the replacement windows depends on the structure of your home.
+Remember that impact of window replacement design depends on your home’s structure.
 Here are some popular window styles:

 - A plus about double-hung window is that it creates better airflow to the home.
 They are great for homes with little children because they make it hard for a kid to climb out of the bottom window.

-- Awning Windows: These are hinged at the top and open the bottom.
+- Awning Windows: These are hinged at the top and open at the bottom.
 They are very popular in coastal areas and bathrooms.

 - Slider Windows: Like the name says, these windows open by sliding from side to side, great for small rooms or spaces.

-When it comes to window frames materials you have several options, the majority of homeowner choose wood or vinyl, but there is another material which is Aluminum.
+When it comes to window frame materials, you have several options, the majority of homeowners choose wood or vinyl, but there is another material, aluminum.
 However, these three materials will work best, depending on your needs.

-- Vinyl Windows: Vinyl windows are convenient because you don’t have to do any maintenance and the prices are reasonable.
+- Vinyl Windows: Vinyl windows are convenient because you don’t have to do any maintenance, and the prices are reasonable.
 The only maintenance you’ll need to do is cleaning once in a while.

 Let’s take a look & consider the most popular and efficient window glass: